BezBartek/django-dynamic-from-clause/README.md

     modes = models.PositiveIntegerField(models.TextField())
     pids = ArrayField(models.SmallIntegerField())

-# Now we can easy check what is locked on what table ")
+# Now we can easy check what is locked on which table :)
 locked_rows = PgRowsLocks.objects.fill_expression_with_parameters(
         SomeMode._meta.db_table
 ).all()
 ```

+#### My tabular function
+`
+cooming soon, for now check tests
+`

+## Note:
+We have to specify which field is the primary key on the model

 # How it works?